sguir/ppgcourse/exercise_BP.md

 ```

 ## The STANDARD Model (STDis): importance sampling
-This model allows to evaluate to which extent the population covariables are (linearly) associated to each marker/SNP.
+This model allows to evaluate to which extent the **population covariables are (linearly) associated to each marker/SNP**.
 The estimation of the beta regression coefficients for each SNP and covariable is performed using the importance sampling approach.

 * Remember that this model is **recommended when the number of populations is small (e.g.,  8**) and/or **when populations are highly differentiated**.